-Taxpayers who received the Senior Freeze, Veterans With Disabilities and Persons with Disabilities Exemptions for 2020 will not have to reapply for those exemptions.
-The Cook county Assessor’s office will automatically renew those exemptions for tax year 2021.
+Taxpayers who received the Senior Freeze, Veterans With Disabilities and Persons with Disabilities Exemptions for 2021 will have to reapply for those exemptions.
+The Cook county Assessor’s office will mail those applications in April 2023.

 Disabled Person Exemption

 The Disabled Person Exemption allows a class 2 Disability to receive an annual $2,000 reduction off their equalized assessed value (EAV).
 To qualify you must be disabled during the assessment year, own or have a legal or equitable interest in the property, occupy the property as of January 1st of the taxable year, and be liable for the property taxes.

 Veterans with a service-connected disability of 30% or more, as certified by the U.S. Department of Veterans Affairs, are eligible for the Exemption on the primary residence occupied by the disabled veteran.
 This annual exemption reduces the Equalized Assessed Value (EAV) on a disabled veteran’s primary residence, very likely lowering the tax bill.